vlavrynovych/msr/README.md

 This project is licensed under the **MIT License with Commons Clause and Attribution Requirements**.

+> [!NOTE]
-**Quick Summary:**
+> **Quick Summary:**
-- ✅ Free to use in your applications (including commercial)
+> - ✅ Free to use in your applications (including commercial)
-- ✅ Free to modify and contribute
+> - ✅ Free to modify and contribute
-- ❌ Cannot sell MSR or database adapters as standalone products
+> - ❌ Cannot sell MSR or database adapters as standalone products
-- 🔒 Database adapters require attribution
+> - 🔒 Database adapters require attribution
+>

-See the [LICENSE](LICENSE) file or read the [License Documentation](https://migration-script-runner.github.io/msr-core/license) for detailed examples and FAQ.
+> See the [LICENSE](LICENSE) file or read the [License Documentation](https://migration-script-runner.github.io/msr-core/license) for detailed examples and FAQ.

 ---